siddheshgawde00707-ai/SuperStore-Sales-Performance-Insights-Dashboard/README.md

 7) Interactive Visualizations: Designed a dynamic dashboard featuring:

-  .Time-Series Analysis: Line charts to track sales and profit trends over years and months.
+  Time-Series Analysis: Line charts to track sales and profit trends over years and months.

-  .Geographic Mapping: A map visual to identify high-performing states and regions.
+  Geographic Mapping: A map visual to identify high-performing states and regions.

-  .Product Performance: Bar charts showing the most and least profitable categories (e.g., Technology, Furniture, Office Supplies).
+  Product Performance: Bar charts showing the most and least profitable categories (e.g., Technology, Furniture, Office Supplies).

 8) User Interactivity: Incorporated Slicers and Filters (Category, Region, Year, and Payment Mode) to allow users to customize their view and deep-dive into specific segments of the business.